Return to Previous Page

 Long-billed Dowitcher possibly, best chance in May

-Common Snipe possibly, breeds in my backyard
+Common Snipe possibly, breeds locally

-Red-necked Phalarope possibly, during migration
+Red-necked Phalarope common durring spring migration, also likely during fall migration

-Red Phalarope not likely
+Red Phalarope not likely, seen twice

 Pomarine Jaeger possibly, during migration in May and August